 Include the right information

-Remember, in your request for a product demo email you’re selling a meeting—not the actual product!
+Remember, in your request to schedule a product demo email you’re selling a meeting—not the actual product!

 So, when it comes to the tone of your email, it’s all about balance.
 Don’t overdo it with facts and figures.
 But you’ll still need to be careful that you’re not too vague that the client can’t see the value in meeting with you.

-In your demo request email, you should be able to answer questions like:
+In your schedule a demo email, you should be able to answer questions like:

 - Why should the client take the time to meet with you?